aaronwlsong/BMIN503_Final_Project/README.md

      Step 6: Optimize GLM model.

 Result:
-    1) Main result: 4 variables out of 6 have statistical significant association with outcome.
-They could be considered as predictors for decision of taking PrEP.
+    1) Main result: 4 variables out of 5 have statistical significant association with outcome.
+They could be used as predictors for decision of taking PrEP.
-    2) Variable selection: Toal 18 significant associated variables/predictors are selected by GLM model given the a=0.05 level.
-The outcome inspection result shows that the dependent variable has 	    extreme unbalanced outcomes (24 v.s 1108) which severely affects the model's performance.
+    2) Variable selection: Toal 6 out of 19 significant associated variables/predictors are selected by original GLM model given the a=0.05 level.
+After optimization, the final GLM includes 5 independent variables.
+The inspection for outcome variable shows that the dependent variable has extreme imbalanced outcomes (24 v.s 1108) which severely affects the model's performance.
-    3)Model selection and evaluation: GLM has the best performance for this extreme unbalanced number outcome compared to SVM and Random forest tree.
+    3)Model selection and evaluation: GLM has the best performance for this extreme imbalanced dataset compared to SVM and Random forest tree.

 Limitation:
-     1) Imbalanced outcome affect the performance and accuracy when run different ML models.
+     1) Imbalanced dataset affects the performance and accuracy when run different ML models.
-     2) Using completed dataset will introduce the bias since the missing value is not completely random.
+     2) Using completed dataset will introduce the biases since the missing value is not completely random.